believeinlain/asynch-cv/README.md

 # asynch-cv
-Python3 library for asynchronous event-based computer vision applications.
+Python3 library for asynchronous event-based computer vision algorithm.
+Designed with cross-compatibility in mind between different formats such as Inivation aedat4 and Metavison DAT and RAW files by incorporating an abstraction layer so the same event proccessing code can be run on event data from different sources.

-Note that in order to read Metavision .RAW or .DAT files or connect to a Prophesee camera, you must install Metavision Designer separately.
+Note that in order to read Metavision .RAW or .DAT files or connect to a Prophesee camera, you must install Metavision Designer separately, as Metavision Designer is not publicly available in any package repository.

 If using conda, an appropriate environment can be created with `conda env create --file async-cv.yml`.

-To build, first execute `python setup.py build_ext --i` to compile the cython extensions.
+Uses Cython for event processing to run in real-time.
+To build, first execute `python setup.py build_ext -i` to compile the Cython extensions.
 Requires [CTPL](https://github.com/vit-vit/CTPL) if compiled with thread support.
 To install CTPL, simply clone the repository into a directory parallel to this one.
 For example, if this repository is cloned into `C:\dev\async-cv`, then clone CTPL into `C:\dev\CTPL`.

-Simply run one of the `test_*.py` scripts to see a demonstration.
+Simply run one of the test scripts in `asynch-cv\tests\` to see a demonstration.

-This software includes object detection metrics from:
+This software includes PascalVOC object detection metrics from:
 https://github.com/rafaelpadilla/review_object_detection_metrics
 Padilla R, Passos WL, Dias TLB, Netto SL, da Silva EAB.
 A Comparative Analysis of Object Detection Metrics with a Companion Open-Source Toolkit.
 Electronics.
 2021; 10(3):279. https://doi.org/10.3390/electronics10030279

 # Persistent Motion Detector
 C++ application for event-based clustering and tracking.
 Takes streaming event data from an event camera in the form (x, y, p, t) and outputs a map of each cluster in the camera's field of view, as well as information and analysis results pertaining to a limited selection of clusters.